 6. Arching back while sitting — Nerve injury:

-The baby arches back when sitting or when he is tired if he has a nerve injury caused by premature birth or after birth.
+The baby arches back when sitting or when tired if they have a nerve injury caused by premature birth or after birth.
 Nerves of the baby could be damaged due to physical pressure during difficult deliveries.
 During a difficult delivery, nerves around the shoulder may be damaged, leading to Erb’s Palsy.
 Shooting pain down the shoulder and the back can cause arching of the back.

 Sometimes, you may see the baby arching his back during teething due to the nerve irritation caused within the gums.
 Often, these baby reflexes are a result of this pain radiating to other parts of the head.